Section

 Integration quality varies wildly.
 Thomas tested the API depth of every tool and came away with strong opinions.
 What gets called an “integration” in this space ranges from genuine bidirectional data exchange (Runnr.ai, from a team of about ten ex-Booking.com engineers) to a read-only connection dressed up with marketing language (Quicktext, Canary).
 LIKE MAGIC has only four PMS integrations, which is honest but limiting.
 Ask for the API documentation before you buy.
 If they won’t show it, that’s your answer.

 Pre-arrival automation is where the money is.
 Sophie tracked where the time savings and revenue come from.
 Automated pre-arrival messages via WhatsApp that answer the questions guests would otherwise ask at check-in, plus upsell offers sent at the right moment.
 Duve’s upselling ROI figures (Sofitel reported 816%) and Runnr.ai’s operational savings (Center Parcs saved 540 hours per month) tell the story from different angles.
-Duve and HiJiffy are strongest here. askng.it barely scratches the surface.
+Duve and HiJiffy are strongest here.
+And since its 2026 relaunch, askng.it has rebuilt its whole product around this proactive approach, anticipating the guest’s question rather than waiting for it, which is the biggest single change from the tool we first reviewed as Lacoly.

 Where we’d point you